qbead/qbeadWebsite/content/book/intro.md

 You can program the LEDs to make repeating patterns or respond to the motion of the device.
 You can also light up all the LEDs in one color.
-As you go through the adventures and lessons in our [field guide](/book), you will learn how we did this and become comfortable customizing it further.
+As you go through the adventures and lessons in our [field guide](/book), you will learn how these animations were written and become comfortable customizing it further.

 ## Controlling the SpinWheel